nicolafio/ait/readme.md

-# Arc Theme integration for Thunderbird (alpha v0.4.3)
+# Arc Theme integration for Thunderbird (alpha v0.5.0)

 ![alt tag](doc-data/preview.png)

-> Tested in Thunderbird 45.8.0, GNOME 3.22.3, Debian GNU/Linux 9, Surface Pro 4, Arc Theme 20161119-1.
+> Tested in Thunderbird 52.5.0, GNOME 3.26.2, Ubuntu 17.10.

 > Stability in other versions is not guaranteed, but you can still try.